Your research should provide you with reasons – or confirm your reasons – for applying to the organisation.

-Recruiters at finance employers want to hire graduates who particularly want to work for the organisation in the specific role they've applied for, as these recruits tend to be the most motivated and their ‘star performers’.
-The application form is designed to find this out.
-Some firms ask you explicitly – for example:
+Financial services recruiters seek out graduates who want to work for the organisation in the specific role that they've applied for, as recruits with a genuine interest tend to become their ‘star performers’.
+The application form is designed to find out if you are after more than a job.

-Employers that require covering letters, such as HSBC Bank plc, will expect you to address the ‘why do you want to work for us?’ question within it.
+Some firms have been explicit in their requests – for example, by asking, ‘What appeals to you most about establishing your career at [employer name]?’.
+Employers that require covering letters will expect you to address the ‘why do you want to work for us?’ question within it.

 Other firms will assess your motivations for applying via your answers to other types of questions, such as the thoroughness of your research when answering the ‘what do you know about us?’ questions – the better your research, the more you are really interested in working for an employer, so the thinking goes.